-ITEAD releases a $7 Zigbee 3.0 USB dongle
+ITEAD Unveils a Game-Changer: The $7 SONOFF Zigbee 3.0 USB Dongle

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.